Ask a COVID-19 Question

 Global Health Advisory– Level 3: RECONSIDER TRAVEL

-- The Maltese Ministry of Health announced confirmed cases of COVID-19 in Malta.
+- The Maltese Ministry of Health announced confirmed cases of COVID-19 in Malta and has implemented measures to limit the spread of Covid-19..
 Please see their website here for details.

 - Customers and clients of indoor businesses are required to have their temperature checked before entering the service venue, wear a face-mask within the premises, and keep two meters from others.
 Establishments may only permit entry to one person per every 10 square meters of venue space.
 Vulnerable persons must continue to exercise caution and leave their home only for essential needs.